john-mnz/ComfyUI-Inspyrenet-Rembg/README.md

 The node was missing from comfy so I developed this which has been of great help to me ever since.

-It can take image batch as input too
+It can take image batch as input too and is far faster than other rembg nodes that I've used for bache of images (perfect for the frames of a video)

 I hope it helps you and your workflows as well🙂